saifulkhan/dphil_project_search_index/README.md

 The search engine consists of 5 sub projects.
 - Common
-- Simulate-Data
+- Simulate-Data        <-- Create a large-scale data/files to be searched
-- Inverted-Index
-- Onto-Search
+- LanguageProcessor    <-- Search: WordNet reader
+- Ontology             <-- Search: ontology modules to support knowledge-assisted search, e.g., query expansion, ranking
+- Inverted-Index       <-- Index: to create, read, and update index (of files to be searched)
-- Search-Interface-Qt.
+- Search-Interface-Qt. <-- UI

 # Common